akshayaj1997/movie-comparer/README.md

 ## App

-Single App component at the very top of the SPA rendered DOM Tree
+SPA application root for an application that compares movies by graphing the IMDb rating of films.
+The page is divided into 2 parts + Search functionality

+1. Movie Grid which contains the graphing region for visual comparision of

+the movies
+2. Movie List that contain the list of movies we can add to the comparison After searching for a movie, the user will be able to view the metadata in the movie details section in the wireframe

-Returns **Component** App component rendered from the root
+Returns **ReactNode** App component rendered from the root

 ## MovieBarGraph